shivs-s/Stopwatch/README.md

 # Stopwatch
 A simple and responsive stopwatch web app built using HTML, CSS, and JavaScript.
 It features start, stop, and reset functionality, a clean UI, and a beautiful fullscreen background image with an optional dark overlay for improved readability.

-TECHNOLOGIES USED:
+TECHNOLOGIES USED
--HTML for structure
+- HTML5 for structure
--CSS for styling and layout
+- CSS3 for styling and layout
--JavaScript for stopwatch functionality
+- JavaScript (Vanilla) for stopwatch functionality

 FEATURES:
 - Start, Stop, and Reset buttons